JSNA Demography

 Hampshire is among the least deprived authorities in England according to the Index of Multiple Deprivation (IMD) 2019, although there are pockets within Hampshire that fall within the most deprived areas in the country.

-Hampshire is the 16th least deprived Upper Tier Authority in England (rank out of 151 authorities).
+Hampshire is the 16th least deprived Upper Tier Authority in England (ranked out of 151 authorities).
 At a district level, Hart is the least deprived area in England.
 Our most deprived areas are in Rushmoor, Havant, Gosport and Eastleigh, with pockets also in the New Forest.
 Havant is the most deprived district in Hampshire ranked 119th out of 317 in the local authority IMD rankings and placing the district in the top 50% most deprived authorities.

 Comparing deprivation between the 2015 and 2019 IMD suggest an increase in place-based deprivation in Havant, notably in Leigh Park.